jecki/ts2python/docs/Mapping.rst

 interpretation of ``Optional`` implements one of the rejected ways of marking individual TypedDict items as not required in `PEP 655`_.

-However, since up to Python version 3.10 `PEP 655`_ had not been implemented, abusing ``Optional`` for this purpose appeared to be a pragmatic solution that in connection with setting the parameter ``total=False`` plays well-enough with static type-checkers.
+However, since up to and including Python version 3.10 `PEP 655`_ had not been implemented, abusing ``Optional`` for this purpose appeared to be a pragmatic solution that in connection with setting the parameter ``total=False`` plays well-enough with static type-checkers.
 Unless